Haitham-ghaida/Activity_migrator/README.md

 - Flexible searching: Allows migration by either activity code or key.
 - Biosphere handling: Special handling for migrating biosphere activities.

+NOTES:
-NOTES: Still a work in progress.
-Expect some errors.
-Tested only with bw2data version (4, 0, 'DEV33')
+- Still a work in progress.
+You should expect some errors at this stage.
+- Tested only with bw2data version (4, 0, 'DEV33').
+- fuzzy matching is used for some biosphere exchanges with slightly different names.
+I would need to look into this more.
+In my case I had Particulates> 10 um.
+This is renamed to Particulate matter, > 10 um in the new biosphere database for some reason.
+I did not test it with other flows that might be named drastically differently which would mean that the fuzzy finder will not be able to find the equivalent flow.
 ## Installation

-To use ActivityProjectMigrator, ensure you have Python installed along with the bw2data and fuzzywuzzy packages.
+To use ActivityProjectMigrator, please ensure you have Python installed along with the bw2data and fuzzywuzzy packages.
 You can install these packages using pip:

 ```bash
 pip install bw2data fuzzywuzzy